InterDigitalInc/CompressAI-Vision/docs/source/installation.rst

 1. Python dependencies
 ----------------------

-Here we assume you are running Ubuntu XX (TODO)
+Here we assume you are running Ubuntu 20.04 LTS (or newer)

 First, create and activate the virtualenv with: